fterdal/ttp-summer-2025/assignments/05-React.md

 ...
 ```

-- app.jsx could maintain the state of the grid as well as the state of the selected color (stateful, class component)
+- app.jsx could maintain the state of the grid as well as the state of the selected color
 - app.jsx could have methods (bound event handler functions) on the class which will be passed down to children components via props (the children components, will have event listeners that fire off the event handler functions
 - app.jsx could render the dropdown menu as well as the Table Component
 - Table.jsx could be the parent of TableRow.jsx